getBoolean/flutter_boolean_template/docs/CI.md

           target-folder: "${{ steps.branch-name.outputs.current_branch }}"
 ```

-Finally, enable read and write permissions for GitHub Actions and enable GitHub Pages for your repository.
+Finally, enable read and write permissions for GitHub Actions and enable GitHub Pages for your repository, see the below images for the settings.
 Your app should now be viewable at URL `gh_pages_url/` + `branch_name`.

 (We aren't done yet, we still need to clean up deleted branches and create an index file to link to each branch preview.)